gnosis/ido-ux/src/docs/files/devguide09.md

 **Setup:**

 If KYC is required for your sale, then you have to work with different KYC providers like [Fractal](https://www.trustfractal.com/) or [Fireblocks](https://www.fireblocks.com/).

+Fractal provides both the KYC service and an implementation of the `allow-list-contract` that you can use.
+For Fractal's KYC service, contact them [here](https://web.fractal.id/).

+Fractal offers auctioneers two web3 solutions for verifying credentials - [Credentials API](https://docs.developer.fractal.id/fractal-credentials-api) and [DID Registry](https://docs.developer.fractal.id/fractal-did-registry).
+Both provide on-chain credential verification.
+You can see a summary of these products and their pros/cons [here](https://fractal.notion.site/Fractal-Product-Overview-2c63841aebaf4000b96f1c44c1680ad1).

+With Credentials API, your dApp sends a signed proof it has received from Fractal as part of the user transaction.
+Fractal has provided an example `allow-list-manager` (see it [here](https://gist.github.com/pkoch/dca4dff50b01fcac47010a326125d255)) for integrating their Credentials Proof with your auction.
+For DID Registry, the `allow-list-manager` calls Fractal's smart contract (DID Registry) to verify the credential of a wallet address.
+Fractal has provided an example `allow-list-manager` (see it [here](https://gist.github.com/pkoch/b0e9d31b2a2a7d83693d982110ede0e9)) for integrating their DID Registry with your auction.

-Once they provided you with a list of addresses with a successful KYC process, you can start the allow-listing steps.
+Alternatively, either Fireblocks or Fractal can provide you a list of addresses that have successfully completed the KYC process and you can implement it yourself by following the allow-listing steps below.

 1. Upon auction initiation, the auctioneer must specify the designated EOA in the [Gnosis Auction Starter safe app](/#/docs/starting-an-auction-with-safe).
 You can do this in the following field:
    <img src="/assets/SignerAddress.png" alt="drawing" width="500"/>